Monji-Kumar/Monji-Kumar/README.md

 # 💫 About Me:
-I am currently undertraining for Java Full Stack Developer.<br>I am a fun guy who likes problem solving and learning new things<br>I like to watch anime and read manga
+I am currently working as Java Full Stack Developer.<br>I am a fun guy who likes problem solving and learning new things<br>I like to watch anime and read manga

 ## 🌐 Socials: